MPender08/dendritic-curvature-adaptation/README.md

 # Dynamic Curvature Adaptation

-This repository contains the official simulation suite for the Curvature Adaptation Hypothesis (CAH), a unified theory of cortical state that bridges cellular-level dendritic gating with macroscopic functional geometry.
+This repository contains the official simulation suite for the Curvature Adaptation Hypothesis (CAH), a unified theory of cortical state that bridges cellular-level dendritic gating with macroscopic functional geometry, and the Metabolic Phase Transition, a theoretical framework that reframes consciousness as a thermodynamic necessity for high-dimensional biological systems.

 The Dynamic Curvature Adaptation manuscript is available here: [https://doi.org/10.5281/zenodo.18615180](https://doi.org/10.5281/zenodo.18615180)